xbramble16/Learning-Journal/README.md

 A *learning journal* is a way that I can keep track of what I'll be doing this week.
 This learning journal will contain a cheat sheet about learning of software development.
 It will store my ideas and thoughts throughtout this whole week.

 ## Growth Mindset
-A *growth mindset* is a type of mindset that
+A *growth mindset* is a type of mindset that tells you to be positive and that you are able to achieve what you want.
+With a growht mindset you are able to have the motivation to be able to learn what you want.

+### Ways to have a growth mindset:
+1. Be persistant
+2. Learn from your mistakes
+3. Be inspired by other people
+4. Embrace challenges